PinkyRabbit/my-js-vim-cfg-v2/README.md

 Please read UltiSnips plugin documentation [here](https://github.com/SirVer/ultisnips).

+## Gists

+When we use snippets - all cool.
+But sometimes we need to share code with some one.
+How we can do it faster?
+We can use git gists.

+Also we can extract presaved configs same way.

+:Gist -s comment - publish gist
+:Gist -l - get gists list
+:Gist -c u1y4o34o234134 - open gist
+:Gist -d delete current opened gist

 ## Temporary files

 As you know, when we edit files, Vim create a temporary copy of the file with `.swap` extension.
 To prevent of saving such files in the project director I create two directories under `.vim` named as `swap` and `backup`.
 SO.
 If you looking for `.swap` file - you should look here.

+## Help and methods folding

+I think, if you are familiar with VIM, there is no sense to present help on `F1` button.
+That's why I rebind it to file methods folding.
+In some cases it can be useful so test it.

 ## Font